CryptoCasinos

 The way to do this is by having a hand value that’s higher than the dealer’s, or by taking advantage of a dealer bust, which happens when their hand goes over 21.
 And, of course, drawing a perfect hand of 21 with your first two cards will give you a great shot at winning.

-Card values in blackjack
+Card values in Blackjack

 In Blackjack, the deck is the same as a standard 52-card deck, and the suits don’t matter - only the numbers and face cards.
 Some casinos use more decks at once, to guarantee fairness and to prevent players from card counting.